tlricherson/Data-Conversations/2-Find and Build Your Wall.md

 [Mona Chalabi](https://twitter.com/MonaChalabi) has an [Instagram](https://www.instagram.com/monachalabi/) feed of her hand drawn charts on a variety of topics.
 Also, have a look the work of [Catherine Madden](https://twitter.com/catmule) who integrates data, design, and drawing.

+If you have 20 minutes, I highly recommend this TED talk by Elizabeth Gilbert on [your elusive creative genius](https://www.ted.com/talks/elizabeth_gilbert_on_genius)...and if you don't have 20 minutes, [read the transcript](https://www.ted.com/talks/elizabeth_gilbert_on_genius/transcript).
+This is a fabulous summary about *The Muse*.

 ## Tools and strategies ##
 * There are any number of collections of data viz options.
 For chart ideas, take a look at the [Data Viz Project](http://datavizproject.com), [The Chartmaker Directory](http://chartmaker.visualisingdata.com/), or [The Data Visualization Catalogue](http://www.datavizcatalogue.com/).
 Google News Lab and Adioma have just released the [Visualization Universe](http://visualizationuniverse.com/), a comprehensive site for books, charts, and tools about all things visualization.
 * [Qualitative Chart Chooser](http://stephanieevergreen.com/wp-content/uploads/2016/11/Qualitative-Chooser-2.0.pdf) by Stephanie Evergreen